 There is something you need to talk about, but where do you turn?Talking with friends and family is invaluable, but they are involved in your life and it might feel too risky to expose them to your darker thoughts and feelings.
 There could be too much at stake.
 This may be when a counsellor is just the right person to turn to, someone with whom there is nothing at stake.
-Or it may be less that you have a problem nagging at you, but that you want to review where you are at in your life and explore some of the deeper influences on you, without the interference of others' perspectives.
+Problems like depression, anxiety and unresolved issues from the past can be very challenging to overcome without help from a therapist.
+Counselling is a relational collaborative endeavour, in which you and therapist work together to gain a deeper understanding of you and to make real and lasting changes in your life.

 People have come to me for counselling for a variety of reasons including: